MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-architecture-pattern.md

                     <p>Baseline architecture</p>
                  </div>
                     <div class="is-size-7 has-margin-top-small has-line-height-reset">
-                        <p>The workload is accessed over a public endpoint and doesn't require private network connectivity to other company resources.</p>
+                        <p>If you are just starting your mission-critical journey, use this architecture as your reference.
+The workload is accessed over a public endpoint and doesn't require private network connectivity to other company resources.</p>
                     </div>
                 </div>
             </article>